sothorsteins/SMC0/README.md

 # Requirements

 The following is a list of non-function and functional requirements the product should meet.
-The requirement were made based on the functionality, size and price of he Polytuner.
+The requirement were made based on the functionality, size and price of the Polytuner.

-Non-functional requirements:
+**Non-functional requirements:**

-1. Shoud detect if one string playing or several strings
+1. Shoud detect if one string or several strings are playing
 2. Should have quick polyphonic pitch detection
 3. Should have different interfaces
 4. Should be usable with multiple instruments
-5. Should be affordable for consumer
+5. Should be affordable for end-consumer
-6. Should have a small size
+6. Should have fit in small enclosure
 7. Should have precise accuracy
 8. Should keep the strength of the signal effectively
-9. Should be able to work with standard jack-cables for guitar/bass
+9. Should be able t o work with standard jack-cables for guitar/bass
 10. Should work hands-free
 11. User should be able to visually and quickly see tuning of instrument

-Functional requirements:
+**Functional requirements:**

 1.
-    - Should do spectral analysis to identify Single mode or Polyphonic mode
+    - Should do spectral analysis to identify single mode or Polyphonic mode
     - Should have different tunings (D/G) for single  mode
-2. Should have real time low-latency processing (less than 0.5 s.)
+2. Should have real time low-latency sound processing (less than 0.5 s.)
 3. Should have classic tuner in simple mode (needle, horizontal), polyphonic in vertical position
 4. Should show 4 verticals for bass, and 6 verticals for guitar
 5. Should use affordable materials